Dissociation of heavy quarkonia at finite \mu: Conclusion and future outcomes

 \section{Conclusion and future outcomes}

-The current work have determined the quarkonium dissociation behavior in the hot and dense QGP medium, in the presence of the finite quark chemical potential.
+The current work have determined the quarkonium dissociation behavior in the hot and dense QGP medium, in the presence of the finite quark-chemical potential.
 It has been observed that the Cornell potential with distance 'r', increases for the different Debye screening.
-The behavior of binding energy with temperature has also seen by the earlier studies~\cite{prd2016_vin} and with anisotropic parameter at zero finite quark chemical potential in~\cite{prd2018_vin}.
-Here we consider the finite values of the quark chemical potential.
-It is noticed that the binding energy for the different quarkonium states decreases with the temperature as we increase the value of finite quark chemical potential.
-The dissociation temperature of the quarkonium states, on the other hand, increases with the increasing values of the finite quark chemical potential.
-This can be seen from the Table-I, II and III for number of flavor $N_f$= $0$, $2$, $3$ respectively.
-The maximum error in the mass spectra of the $J/\psi$ and $\Upsilon$ deduced by using Chi square function is $0.0019$ and $0.00421$ (in GeV) respectively.\\ The present work might be helpful in exploring the studies of the compact objects like neutron stars.
-Since the Compressed Baryonic Matter (CBM) experiment at FAIR is exploring the quark gluon plasma at higher baryon densities, so such type of theoretical studies may contribute to the physics of compact bodies with high baryon densities.
+The behavior of binding energy with temperature has also seen by the earlier studies~\cite{prd2016_vin} and with anisotropic parameter at zero finite quark-chemical potential in~\cite{prd2018_vin}.
+Here we consider the finite values of the quark-chemical potential.
+It is noticed that the binding energy for the different quarkonium states decreases with the temperature as we increase the value of finite quark-chemical potential.
+On the other hand, the dissociation temperature of the quarkonium states decreases with increasing the values of finite quark-chemical potential.
+This can be seen from the Table-I, II and III for number of flavor $N_f$= 1, 2 and 3 respectively.
+The maximum error in the mass spectra of the $J/\psi$ and $\Upsilon$ deduced by using Chi square function is $0.00129$ and $0.00421$ (in GeV) respectively after compared with the experimental values.\\ The present work might be helpful in exploring the studies of the compact objects like neutron stars.
+Since the Compressed Baryonic Matter (CBM) experiment at FAIR is exploring the quark gluon plasma at higher baryon densities, so such type of theoretical studies may contribute to the physics of compact bodies with high baryon densities.\\